 A Revista científica PLoS ONE publicou artigo que analisa a questão da mortalidade materna no Chile, demonstrando que a legalização permissiva do aborto não diminui esta ocorrência fatal, como é sempre invocado em favor da legalização do aborto.
-Apontou como causa desta mortalidade o nível educacional das mulheres dificuldades de atendimento médico.
+Apontou como causa desta mortalidade o nível educacional das mulheres e dificuldades de atendimento médico.
 Portanto, quando um Governo quer impor a legalização do aborto, ele está é querendo deixar de investir em saúde e educação em seu território.
 E no caso do Brasil, está liberando esse dinheiro público para corrupção crescente e investimentos em saúde, educação, infra-estruturas em países estrangeiros, como o foi feito nos últimos governos, por exemplo, em Cuba e na Palestina sem licença do Congresso Nacional.

 “Finally, prohibition of abortion in Chile did not influence the downward trend in the maternal mortality ratio.
-Thus, the legal status of abortion does not appear to be related to overall rates of maternal mortality.
+Thus, the legal status of abortion does not appear to be related to overall rates of maternal mortality.“

 Celso Galli Coimbra